subugoe/rdd-technical-reference/rdd-technical-reference.md

 -   **JavaScript**: For JS we use the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript). @TODO uv: How to use in editor?

--   **HTML/CSS**: For HTML/CSS we agreed upon the [Google HTML/CSS Style Guide](https://google.github.io/styleguide/htmlcssguide.html). @TODO mr: How to use in editor?
+-   **HTML/CSS**: For HTML/CSS we agreed upon the [Google HTML/CSS Style Guide](https://google.github.io/styleguide/htmlcssguide.html). @TODO mw: How to use in editor?

 - 	**XQuery**: We use the [xqdoc style guide](http://xqdoc.org/xquery-style.pdf) with the following addenda: